 WVIA-FM's East Stroudsburg translator goes on-air at 94.3 FM

 1991- Jack Walsh retires and the WVIA Board of Directors elects as President and CEO Bill Kelly, then a twenty-year veteran of public broadcasting.

-1992 – PBS financially requires WVIA TV to transition to a full-time network affiliate – the station drops heavy schedule of old movies and syndicated off-network 1950’s TV series.
+1992 – WVIA TV transitions to a full-time PBS network affiliate – the station drops heavy schedule of old movies and syndicated off-network 1950’s TV series.

 1993 – Multi-year emphasis on development of local TV and FM programming begins.
 “State of Pennsylvania” series premieres with former Pa.
 Governor Bill Scranton.

 1994 – WVIA Documentary on New York Times’ James “Scotty” Reston carried nationally on PBS.

 WVIA’s production of The Bucknell Candlelight Service carried across USA.